-Since 2011, brown Sargassum seaweed has been amassing on the Caribbean and South American shoreline.
+Brown Sargassum seaweed has been amassing on the Caribbean and South American shoreline.
 As it decomposes, it emits hydrogen sulphide gas, harmful to humans in high doses, and a foul smell similar to that of a rotten egg.
 To combat this problem, CNES has given CLS the task of implementing an operational satellite surveillance system.
 The latter is based on multi-satellite detection using radar and optical instruments, in addition to a drift model.
 Radar technology is a key advantage in this area because it is unaffected by cloud cover and can operate both day and night.
 CLS scientists such as Romain Husson have pinpointed the signature of Sargassum seaweed in radar images.
 Today, CLS maps the seaweed offshore.
 This information is crucial for supporting collection operations and for other players affected.
 The phenomenon could well be related to global warming because it is likely that the rise in water temperature is one of the factors accounting for the seaweed's proliferation.

-COP21 has already achieved one objective - highlighting the day-to-day work undertaken by the space sector on climate change issues.
+SECTORS OF EXCELLENCE COP21 has already achieved one objective - highlighting the day-to-day work undertaken by the space sector on climate change issues.
 CLS is now a leading player in this field and has decided to emerge from its usual low profile.
 For the last 30 years, our teams of researchers and engineers have been processing altimetery data following space missions, to be used for the benefit of international projects, such as the European programme Copernicus.
 CLS's range of services provides a set of detailed data about the oceans.
 This data is used by international organisations for various applications: forecasting climate changes, monitoring accidental pollution, managing fish resources, ensuring responsible development on coasts, supporting off-shore energy-production operations, etc. Here is an overview of CLS's fields of excellence.
+An unrivalled database CLS operates 40 satellite systems which carry almost 80 instruments used on a daily basis for environmental surveillance, the sustainable management of marine resources and maritime safety.
 CLS EXPERT IN DETERMINING SEA-LEVEL CLS has been acquiring, processing, validating and qualifying altimetry data (sea surface height) since the first TOPEX-POSEIDON altimetry mission.
-As such, the company has already exploited oceanographic satellite data from JASON-1&2, ERS-1&2, SARAL, HY-2A, ENVISAT, CRYOSAT-2.
-CLS is preparing to receive and process data from SENTINEL-3A, Jason-3 and SWOT satellites in the not too distant future.
+As such, the company has already exploited oceanographic satellite data from JASON-1&2, ERS-1&2, SARAL, HY-2A, ENVISAT, CRYOSAT-2, SENTINEL-3A&B, Jason-3 and SWOT satellites in the not too distant future.
 CLS's expertise is recognized in major European projects: MERSEA, MY OCEAN, CLIMATE CHANGE INITIATIVE and MARINE SERVICE (COPERNICUS).
 Our know-how is unique; we provide crucial information with unrivalled accuracy.